Harshit-it25/Decision-DNA/README.md

 Real-time monitoring of:

 * model health
-* accuracy metrics
+* prediction activity
-* system security
+* system alerts
-* prediction statistics
+* governance metrics

 ---

 ### 🔍 Model Drift Detection

-Detects distribution shifts using statistical methods:
+Detects changes in data distribution using:

 * **Population Stability Index (PSI)**
 * **KL Divergence**

-This helps identify when production data diverges from training data.
+This helps identify when production data deviates from training data.

 ---

-### 🛡️ Model Tamper Detection
+### 🛡️ Model Security Monitoring

-Uses **cryptographic SHA-256 fingerprints** to detect unauthorized modifications to trained model artifacts.
+Monitors the integrity and operational state of deployed models.

+Provides alerts for potential system or model anomalies.

 ---

-### 🤖 Adversarial Input Detection
+### 🤖 Risk Prediction Interface

-Prevents malicious or manipulated inputs that could exploit the model.
+Interactive UI to test credit risk predictions using trained models.

 ---

-### 🧠 Explainability Engine

-AI-assisted explanations generate **human-readable summaries** of model decisions to support transparency and auditing.
+### 📋 Audit Logging

+All governance actions and model events are recorded in **timestamped logs** for traceability.

 ---

-### 🔒 Security Center

-Centralized monitoring for:

-* API misuse
-* model tampering
-* anomalous system behavior

----

-### 📋 Audit Timeline

-Maintains a **timestamped governance log** of system events and model decisions.

----

-### 🧪 Model Management

-Built-in registry for:

-* training models
-* version tracking
-* production model switching

----

-### ⚡ API Security

-Backend protections include:

-* API key authentication
-* rate limiting
-* strict input validation
+### 🔄 System Recovery

+Built-in recovery module allows administrators to **restart or recover model services** if system anomalies occur.

 ---